WMAS-FM

-WMAS-FM (94.7 MHz) – branded 94.7 WMAS – is a commercial adult contemporary radio station licensed to Enfield, Connecticut.
-Owned by Audacy, Inc., the station serves Springfield, Massachusetts; the Springfield metropolitan area; and the Pioneer Valley of Western Massachusetts; and is also the Springfield affiliate for John Tesh and Jim Brickman.
-This is despite being in the Hartford, Connecticut, market.
-The WMAS-FM studios are located at the Naismith Memorial Basketball Hall of Fame located in Springfield, while the station transmitter resides in Springfield's Brightwood neighborhood.
+WMAS-FM (94.7 MHz), branded "94.7 WMAS", is a commercial radio station licensed to Enfield, Connecticut, and serving the Springfield metropolitan area and Pioneer Valley of Western Massachusetts.
+It broadcasts an adult contemporary radio format and is owned by Audacy, Inc. In the evening, it carries Intelligence for Your Life with John Tesh.
+On Sunday mornings, it airs The Jim Brickman Show.
+The studios are at the Naismith Memorial Basketball Hall of Fame in Springfield.

+WMAS-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in Massachusetts.
+It uses a directional antenna and broadcasts from a shorter tower than most Springfield FM outlets to avoid interference with co-owned WXBK, also on 94.7 FM, in the New York City radio market.
+WMAS-FM's transmitter is in Springfield's Brightwood neighborhood, off Plainfield Avenue (U.S. Route 20) and near the Connecticut River.

 History

 Early years

-In 1947, the station signed on as WMAS-FM, the FM counterpart of WMAS (1450 AM).
+WMAS-FM signed on the air in 1947 as the FM counterpart of WMAS (1450 AM).
 Both stations were owned by WMAS, Inc. and mostly simulcast their programming.

-Studios were in the Hotel Stonehaven and the stations' city of license was Springfield.
+WMAS-FM was one of the first FM stations in Western Massachusetts.
+The studios were in the Hotel Stonehaven and the stations' city of license was Springfield.

+Progressive rock and disco

 The simulcast ended in the late 1960s.
-WMAS-FM became an "underground" radio station, playing a freeform radio format of progressive rock.
+WMAS-FM became a "freeform" radio station, playing a progressive rock format.
 The programs were hosted by youthful disc jockeys (DJs) who could choose whatever they wanted to play.
+The progressive format was initiated by Hamilton K. Agnew, with an air name of "The Doktor".
+Brian Kreizenbeck joined the staff several months later.
+When Roy Cohn bought the station, Ham Agnew quit.
+He and Roy did not get along from the start.
 Advertising revenue came from the hippie boutiques, head shops, concert venues, and music stores that catered to the counter-cultural youth of the day.

 This freeform radio format ended in September 1969 after complaints were made about expletives in a Wild Man Fischer song.
 A protest movement, in part organized by the DJs, failed to save the format.
 From 1971 to 1973, the station programmed a tamer album rock sound, using the call sign WHVY.
+Another reason for the impending failure was that Tony Gazzana wanted to change the format to milque-toast "Top Forty" format in addition to the stations call sign WHVY.
+Ham Agnew was also the licensed Chief Engineer of the station in addition to being the architect of the "Progressive-Free Form" format, and resigned shortly after a meeting with Roy Cohn and Tony Gazzana.

 In the mid 1970s, the WMAS-FM call letters returned.
 Both the AM and FM stations were mostly simulcast once again, with a full service, middle of the road music format.
 In 1978, WMAS-FM hopped on the bandwagon of the disco music sound, although it was short-lived.